vasylenko/devdosvid.blog/content/posts/mac1metal-auto-scaling-group/index.md

 When you know the AZ, specify the respective Subnet in the Auto Scaling Group settings, and you're ready to go!

-## What about Infrastructure as Code?
+## Bring Infrastructure as Code here
-Of course, I suggest describing all that as a code.
-I prefer Terraform, and fortunately, the AWS provider supports the needed resources.
+I suggest describing all that as a code.
+I prefer Terraform, and its AWS provider supports the needed resources.
 Except one.

 As of October 2021, resources supported :
 - [aws_servicequotas_service_quota](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/servicequotas_service_quota)